KAIST-AILab/CMTS/README.md

 # Cross-Modal Token Synchronization for Visual Speech Recognition

+Visual Speech Recognition (VSR) stands at the intersection of computer vision and natural language processing, aiming to decipher spoken content from visual cues.
+A predominant challenge in VSR is the misalignment of graphemes in ground truth annotations, which often inadequately represent auditory nuances.
+To address this, we introduce the Cross-Modal Token Synchronization (CMTS) framework.
+Our method non-autoregressively generates discrete audio tokens from silent video frames, ensuring a synchronized bridge between visual and auditory modalities in one forward pass.
+Importantly, our framework seamlessly integrates with established temporal architectures, including Transformer, Conformer, and Temporal Convolutional Networks (TCN), without necessitating structural alterations.
+Evaluations on standard lip reading datasets confirm that our method achieves state-of-the-art results, demonstrating effectiveness of the approach.

 ### Cross-Modal Token Synchronization (CMTS)

 |             Framework Overview              |              Influence of Audio Reconstruction Loss (λ)              |